 You can steal your closest competitors' followers by engaging with them.
-There are several ways to engage with Instagram users, and predictably, the more work you put in, the more followers and return engagement you’ll get out of it.
+There are several ways to engage with Instagram users, and the more work you put in, the more followers and repeat engagement you’ll get out of it.

 The three types of engagement on Instagram are:

 - Follow a user

 I ran an informal test with my business account to see how my competitors' followers responded to my marketing advances.
 I targeted the followers of a close, local competitor.
 Since I know many of his followers would be local, I added my city to my profile to create a greater sense of familiarity between my brand and the people I am targeting.